k98kurz/tapescript/readme.md

 - `run bin_file [cache_file]` -- runs Tapescript bytecode and prints the cache
 and queue
 - `auth bin_file [cache_file]` -- runs the Tapescript bytecode as an auth script
-and prints "true" or "false
+and prints "true" if it succeeded and "false" otherwise

 Passing the optional `cache_file` parameter will set specific cache values after parsing the `cache_file`, which must adhere to a specific format.
 The intent of this CLI is to make it easy to experiment and/or debug Tapescript scripts.
+Run the command `tapescript` to get the help text.

 ### Write, compile, decompile